Kovah/LinkAce/README.md

 As of now, Linkace does not support a standalone installer like Wordpress.
 To be able to use the app you have to prepare the database and register an admin account for yourself.
 First, initialize the database.
 Please note that `linkace_php_1` is the name of your PHP container here.
 It may differ from your name.
-You will find the name of your container in the output of the previous command, but will most likely and with `_php_1`.
+You will find the name of your container in the output of the previous command, but will most likely end with `_php_1`.

 ```bash
 docker exec -it linkace_php_1 bash -c "php artisan migrate --seed"